SeanJackson247/General-Parser/java_parser/README.md

     Lambdas are not supported.
     The ':' operator, and therefore all non-basic for loops.
-	For, While, If Else If, and Else blocks must have containing curly braces.
+	For, While, If Else If, and Else blocks must have associated curly braces.

 The parser also does not perform any optimization so far.